top of page

 Funding

 We are funded through the residents of Richings Park and Thorney.
-We ask for the equivalent of only 10p a week to support the association – this is then reinvested back into the community to support initiatives, events and the upkeep of community spaces.
+We ask for the equivalent of only 10p a week to support the association – this is then reinvested back into the community to support initiatives, events, and the upkeep of community spaces.
 Some examples of what we have successfully achieved in recent times include:

-• Organising events, such as #RichingsChristmas, Centenary events etc.
+• Organising events, such as the recent ABBA event, Carol singing at Christmas, Richings Christmas, Centenary events, etc.

-• Funding litter picking equipment for #RichingsSparkle carried out by resident volunteers
+• Funding litter picking equipment for RichingsSparkle, carried out by resident volunteers

 When and how do I become a member?